ovh/docs/pages/cloud/private-cloud/federation/guide.en-gb.md

 ![03 add group 03](images/03-addgroup03.png)

-The group will appear in the list of users for your VMware cluster.
-Members of this group will be able to log in to your VMware cluster.
+The group appears in the users list for your cluster, and members of this group can log in to your cluster’s administration interface.

 > [!primary]
 >
-> By default, group members do not have any permissions on your Hosted Private Cloud.
-They can connect to your Hosted Private Cloud, but will not have any access.
-You can adjust permissions from the OVHcloud Control Panel.
+> By default, the group does not have any permission on your Hosted Private Cloud.
+Its members will be able to connect to your Hosted Private Cloud but they will not have any access.
+You can adjust the permissions from the OVHcloud Control Panel.
 >

 ![03 add group 04](images/03-addgroup04.png)